 - Providers may also wish to indicate compliance with other schemes, kite marks, registered industry standards etc.

-Lincolnshire County Council, Lincolnshire NHS, Lincs2Advice and PCG retain the right to suspend and/or remove providers from the Electronic Market Place at any time if there is a breach of this code of conduct.
+Lincolnshire County Council, Lincolnshire NHS, Age UK and PCG retain the right to suspend and/or remove providers from the Electronic Market Place at any time if there is a breach of this code of conduct.

-While every care has been taken in the compilation of the information on this website, neither Lincolnshire County Council Lincolnshire NHS, Lincs2Advice and PCG will be held responsible for any loss, damage or inconvenience caused as a result of using the site and any inaccuracies/errors within these pages.
+While every care has been taken in the compilation of the information on this website, neither Lincolnshire County Council Lincolnshire NHS, Age UK and PCG will be held responsible for any loss, damage or inconvenience caused as a result of using the site and any inaccuracies/errors within these pages.

 If you choose to purchase services via the Marketplace, you are advised to refer to the Buyers Guide prior to making a purchase, as well as making your own enquiries and seeking independent advice.
 This is applicable to Adult services only, as there is no Marketplace for Children's services.